PaddlePaddle/Paddle/doc/design/v2_layer.md

 ## Thinking how to resolve these problems

-In our old configuration way, there is a configuration file for each neural network topology.
+There is a configuration file for each neural network topology when we use Paddle as an executable program.
 The topology is generated line by line when the configuration function is invoked, no matter whether the output of this function is passed to another method or not.

 In another hand, we want a variable hold all topology in paddle.v2.
 It is impossible to traverse all layers in this topology without any extra information because some layers are not attached to others explicitly.